 Easy Steps for You

-- Students: Try a small project—like a school club.
-If it flops, fix it!
+- Students: Start a small project, like a DNA awareness club.
+If it flops, tweak it!

-- Everyone: Write down one problem today and three ways to solve it.
+- Everyone: List one problem and three fixes today.

 [Visual Suggestion: 📋 Add a fun checklist here—like “Get our free ‘How to Bounce Back’ guide” with boxes to tick.]